Witch’s Child #1

 Anyways, the premise is interesting, the cover is mysterious— and blue ❤ and it’s a debut… which I may have a thing for.
 It took me a while to finish it, but once done I had this odd sense of anticipation for book two.
 I couldn’t pin point why, it was just there…

 Julia, a thief with the ability to walk around unnoticed, is hired to infiltrate the mansion of Mrs. Och and look for… something.
 Her anonymous boss won’t tell her what they’re looking for, but expect her to report anything suspicious.
 And the tenants are clearly hiding something.
 And the deeper she goes, the harder it becoming to get out.

 Julia, who as a concept is cool, is kind of basic.
 She bored me, but I still liked her, which is strange.
 She wasn’t dumb and she could defend herself because of her power, she became emotionally disconnected especially when she finds out her boyfriend, Wyn was cheating in her.
-Automatically, I disliked Wyn.
-Cheaters are a huge no-no for me.
-So when she broke up with him (not a spoiler) I was happier than I should’ve been.
+And automatically, I disliked Wyn.
+Cheaters are a huge no-no for me, so when she broke up with him, I was happier than I should’ve been.